Os Trigonum | Dancers | Plantarflexion

 Anatomy

 The lateral talar process (posterior process of talus, lateral tubercle) is at the posterior talus.
-In 7-14% of people, this develops as a separate ossicle called the os trigonum (unfused secondary ossification center).
-The Stieda process is an elongated lateral tubercle that is continuous with the talus.
+In a proportion of people this develops as a separate ossicle called the os trigonum (unfused secondary ossification center).
+A 2024 meta-analysis of 36,612 feet found a pooled prevalence of approximately 9% (wide reported range 1.7-32.5%, highest in East Asian populations and on cross-sectional imaging), bilateral in about a third of cases.
+The os trigonum appears in childhood (mean age 9-11 years) and fuses in roughly 70% of children by skeletal maturity, leaving the unfused remnant in adults.
+The Stieda process is an elongated lateral tubercle that is continuous with the talus (failure of separation of the same ossification center).

 The flexor hallucis longus tendon runs in a groove between the medial and lateral talar tubercles.
 It can become involved in posterior impingement syndrome.